Last Updated on June 2, 2024 by Dave Schoenbeck

 2. It serves as proof that the future employee acknowledges your expectations.

-By signing the dotted line, employees signify their complete understanding of everything laid out in the agreement.
-Should there be any disputes regarding employee performance and other related matters, the agreement can be used to clear things up.
+By signing on the dotted line, employees signify their complete understanding of everything in the agreement.
+Should there be any disputes regarding employee performance and other related matters, the agreement can be used to settle them.

 3. It puts you and your employees on the same page from “day one.”

-Whether you have goals you want to achieve, results you want to see or behavior you expect from employees, it’s all written down in the performance agreement.
+Whether you want to achieve goals, see results, or expect employee behavior, it’s all written down in the performance agreement.

-4. It weeds out candidates who aren’t a fit for your company.
+4. It weeds out candidates who need to be a fit for your company.

-If the candidate decides they’re not a fit for the job after all, it’s a win-win for all parties.
-You don’t have to hire an underperformer and they don’t have to work for a company where they won’t be able to maximize their potential, given their abilities and temperament.
+If the candidate decides they’re not fit for the job, it’s a win-win for all parties.
+You don’t have to hire an underperformer, and they don’t have to work for a company where they won’t be able to maximize their potential, given their abilities and temperament.

 5. It increases your chances of hiring strong candidates.

 By the same token, if a candidate signs your performance agreement, it’s reasonable to assume they’re at least capable and interested in living up to your expectations.
-If they’re high-quality team members who also fit with your company’s culture, they’re more likely to perform well and be happier, and less likely to resign.
+If they’re high-quality team members who also fit with your company’s culture, they’re more likely to perform well, be happier, and be less likely to resign.

-Performance agreements have a significant place in every business and can create a more cohesive, productive, and qualified team.
-Choosing to use them will strengthen your systems for finding new talent and encouraging your existing employees.
+Performance agreements are essential in every business and can create a more cohesive, productive, and qualified team.
+Using them will strengthen your systems for finding new talent and encouraging your existing employees.

-To learn more about these types of agreements, sign up for a complimentary coaching session with me personally.
-No strings attached, just fill out my contact form.
+If you want to learn more about these agreements, you can sign up for a complimentary coaching session with me.
+There are no strings attached; fill out my contact form.